rjaakke/PiSensors/EnergySensor/README.md

 -   Try to determine sensor noise on standard deviation,
 -   Implement debug package
 -   Maybe change log package
+-   Logging need to be set at global level.

 Hardware setup
 --------------